Game Preview: Blue Ridge Bobcats Host Danbury Hat Tricks: January 30

 Taking advantage of this schedule is critical, as the Hat Tricks aim to secure the Empire Division's fourth seed and a postseason berth.
 Success over the next month could set the tone for Danbury's playoff hopes.

-The Danbury Hat Tricks continue their sixth season in the Federal Prospects Hockey League on Friday, Jan.
-30 (7:30 p.m.) and Saturday, Jan.
-31 (7:30 p.m.) in Wytheville, VA to take on the Blue Ridge Bobcats.
+The Danbury Hat Tricks continue their sixth season in the Federal Prospects Hockey League on Friday, Feb.
+13 (7:30 p.m.) and Saturday, Feb.
+14 (7:00 p.m.) at the Danbury Ice Arena, to take on the Indiana Sentinels.
 Single-game tickets and partial season ticket packages are on sale and can be purchased in person at the Hat Tricks office located inside the Danbury Ice Arena at 1 Independence Way in Danbury, by calling (973-713-7547) or emailing (herm@danburyhattricks.com) the office, or online through Tixr.
 For the latest Hat Tricks news, visit www.danburyhattricks.com, follow the team on Facebook (www.facebook.com/danburyhattricks), Instagram (@danburyhattricks), X (@DanburyHatTrick), TikTok (@danburyhattricks), and YouTube (@DanburyHatTricks), and subscribe to the Hat Tricks' newsletter.

 - Game Preview: Blue Ridge Bobcats Host Danbury Hat Tricks: January 30 - Danbury Hat Tricks